History of the graphical user interface: NeXTSTEP

 The NeXTSTEP user interface was used in the NeXT line of computers.
 NeXTSTEP's first major version was released in 1989.
 It used Display PostScript for its graphical underpinning.
 The NeXTSTEP interface's most significant feature was the Dock, carried with some modification into Mac OS X, and had other minor interface details that some found made it easier and more intuitive to use than previous GUIs.
 NeXTSTEP's GUI was the first to feature opaque dragging of windows in its user interface, on a comparatively weak machine by today's standards, ideally aided by high performance graphics hardware.

 BeOS

 BeOS was developed on custom AT&T Hobbit-based computers before switching to PowerPC hardware by a team led by former Apple executive Jean-Louis Gassée as an alternative to Mac OS.
 BeOS was later ported to Intel hardware.
 It used an object-oriented kernel written by Be, and did not use the X Window System, but a different GUI written from scratch.
 Much effort was spent by the developers to make it an efficient platform for multimedia applications.
-Be Inc. was acquired by PalmSource, Inc. (Palm Inc. at the time) in 2001.
+Be Inc. was acquired by PalmSource, Inc. (then Palm Inc.) in 2001.
 The BeOS GUI still lives in Haiku, an open-source software reimplementation of the BeOS.